RoliSoft/Host-Scanner/README.md

 * UDP scanner
   * Uses a list of known port numbers and sends a specifically crafted payload in order to try and get an answer from the server, if there are any listening.

+* External scanners
+  * Ability to use external tools for all the scanning needs, instead of the built-in scanners.
+Currently Nmap support is implemented, more to follow if needed.

 ## Planned features

 * Network mapping